BSU Benefit Concert

 Join us for a meet-and-greet with the performers just as they’re stepping off stage!
 Connect with the musicians, ask questions, and hear from the students and faculty what it means to present this type of program, what it’s like to be studying and performing music under the current circumstances and more.

-This event will be streamed and made available online.
+This event will be streamed and made available on CIM's Livestream channel.